Manojrampur8/-AI-Powered-Smart-Vehicle-Access-and-License-Plate-Recognition-System-for-Campus-Security./docs/README.md

 ## Project Overview

-This project presents an **AI-powered vehicle access control system** that uses **license plate recognition technology** to automate vehicle entry management in secure environments such as university campuses.
+This project implements an **AI-driven smart vehicle access control system** designed to enhance security in controlled environments such as university campuses, residential communities, and restricted facilities.

-The system captures vehicle images using a camera, detects the license plate, and extracts the plate number using **Optical Character Recognition (OCR)**.
-The extracted license plate number is then compared with a **registered vehicle database** to determine whether the vehicle is authorized.
+The system automatically captures vehicle images using a camera, detects the license plate using **computer vision techniques**, and extracts the license plate number through **Optical Character Recognition (OCR)**.
+The recognized license plate is then verified against a **database of authorized vehicles**.

-Based on the verification result, the system automatically **grants or denies access**, helping improve **campus security, automation, and monitoring of vehicle movement**.
+Based on the verification outcome, the system intelligently determines whether to **grant or deny access**.
+Authorized vehicles are allowed entry, while unauthorized vehicles trigger alerts and access restrictions.
+This automated process helps improve **security monitoring, access management, and operational efficiency**.

 ---

 ## System Workflow

-The following diagram illustrates the workflow of the **AI-Powered Smart Vehicle Access and License Plate Recognition System**.
+The following diagram illustrates the working process of the **AI-Powered Smart Vehicle Access and License Plate Recognition System**.

 ![System Workflow](docs/system_workflow.png)